EOEPCA/deployment-guide/docs/eoepca/identity-service.md

 It accepts basic authentication with username and password with `-u` and `-p` parameters, respectively - or a bearer access token with `-t` parameter.

 To generate the access token needed to use the script, you can get it through the login in the eoepca portal, by accessing the cookies in the browser.<br>
+See section [EOEPCA Portal](../quickstart/scripted-deployment.md#eoepca-portal) for details regarding deployment/configuration of the [`eoepca-portal`](../quickstart/scripted-deployment.md#eoepca-portal).

 Or you can generate an access token using postman oauth2.0, as described in the Postman document [Requesting an OAuth 2.0 token](https://learning.postman.com/docs/sending-requests/authorization/oauth-20/#requesting-an-oauth-20-token).

 Script execution examples: